jezman/gorion/README.md

 Available Commands:
-  events      Displays a list of events depending on entered flags help        Help about any command hours       Displays employees worked time list        Get list of company, doors, employees
+  events      Displays a list of events depending on entered flags help        Help about any command hours       Displays workers worked time list        Get list of company, doors, workers

 Flags:
   -h, --help   help for gorion